 Proximity marketing (also known as hyper-local or location-based marketing) is the localized wireless distribution of advertising content associated with a particular place.
 Consumers already on location receive targeted offers which increase that ever important conversion rate by connecting them with products they are near.
 57% of consumers are more likely to engage with location-based advertising than through other means.
 Proximity marketing takes advantage of something 87% of the world already owns and uses every day, their smartphones.
 There are several systems which can actively transmit to cellular phones, but one of the cheapest and most versatile means of marketing using the physical web is through beacons.
 Beacons are local area transmitters which can push notifications to mobile devices in their vicinity, linking to everything from website URLs to coupons and daily specials.

 Some big companies have already opted into the new mobile technology and the results have been nothing short of amazing!
 Coca-Cola reported a 24% click-through rate on a recent trial run in movie theaters.
 Half of the clicks resulted in a completed transaction and 60% clicked on the re-targeting ad a week later.
 McDonald's is a believer in beacons as well.
 McDonald's reported a staggering 20% conversion rate using the technology.
 Other retail giants like Target, Walmart, Macy's and Walgreens are also using beacons with great success.
 The list grows daily as more companies integrate proximity marketing into their advertising strategies.
 42% of companies already have beacon technology in place with another 39% saying they will implement proximity marketing within the next three years.
 Google and Facebook have even taken notice and are working on proximity marketing propositions for local businesses.
-Android and iOS users can use the BeaconSage app to get lock screen notifications and view beacons.
+Android and iOS users can use BeaconSage -- the FREE, beacon detection app for iOS in iTunes and Android in Google Play -- to get lock screen notifications and view beacons.